 This herring escabeche is like a portion of sunshine on a plate and it reminds me of hot sunny days and holidays in France.
 The beauty is that you can make the salad early in the morning or even the day before, and when it comes to serving the dish, it’s then perfectly pickled.
 I like the simplicity and purity of this recipe as it’s not at all complicated.
 I serve this dish with Sweet and Sour Pickled Green Beans and plenty of buttered brown bread – and the pickled vegetables are just as delicious as the escabeche.

-Herring is a very bony fish and it’s not easy to remove all the bones, however the richness of the oily flesh is perfect for pickling.
-Alternatively, you can use sardines or mackerel - I buy the really small sardines and butterfly them, but again you end up with a bone problem.
+Herring is a very bony fish and it’s not easy to remove all the bones, but the richness of the oily flesh makes it perfect for pickling.
+Alternatively, you can use sardines or mackerel instead of herrings – I sometimes use the really small sardines, but again you end up with a bone problem.

 - 1 onion, finely sliced

 - 1/2 fennel bulb, trimmed and finely sliced

 - 1 carrot, finely sliced

 - a pinch of saffron strands